microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 **Examples:** Kobolds have 1 hit die, so 1 kobold = 1 XP.
 2 kobolds are double the amount, so 2 kobolds = 2 XP (1 XP for first kobold + 1 XP for doubling).
 4 kobolds are double the amount again, so 4 kobolds = 3 XP ( 1 XP for first kobold + 1 XP for doubling to 2 + 1 XP for doubling from 2 to 4).
 A Black Bear has 3 hit die, so 1 Black Bear = 3 XP.
 2 Black Bears = 4 XP.
 4 Black Bears = 5 XP.

+As characters participate in encounters, they will begin to accumulate XP.
 Characters advance to the next level when they have gained XP equal to 10 times their current level.
-Add up the XP of every encounter you take part in.
-When the total = 10x your current level, you've advanced to the next level.
-Reset the total to 0 after advancing.
-If you have more XP than is required for the next level, you keep the excess XP.
+After advancing, the total XP is reset to 0.
+If a character has more XP than is required for the next level, keep the excess XP and add it after resetting the character's XP to 0.
+For example, if a level 1 character has 8XP and is awarded 4XP, the character advances to level 2 with 2XP.

 **Example:** The 1st level adventurers have just completed a dungeon adventure, and defeated five 1 XP encounters, a 2 XP trap and the 3 XP leader.
 That's a total of 10 XP, so they all advance to level 2.
 They need to gain another 20 XP to reach Level 3.